When it comes to finding a safe and profitable investment, it’s hard to beat an investment property.

 Real estate prices are always on the rise – in the long term.

 A common misconception among first investment property buyers is that no matter what, real estate prices are always rising, meaning an investment property is always profitable.
-While this isn’t exactly wrong, the timescale that applies in this situation is what might surprise most people.
+While this isn’t exactly wrong, the timescale that applies to this situation is what might surprise most people.

 Just like anything else, property prices fluctuate and are affected by local events like mining operations, immigration, government policy, consumer investment, the media, and interest rates, among others.